MGRM

-The Malta LGBTIQ Rights Movement (MGRM), previously known as the Malta Gay Rights Movement, is an organisation committed to achieve full equality for all LGBTIQ people in Malta regardless of sexual orientation, gender identity, sex characteristics and expression.
+MGRM: The Malta LGBTIQ Rights Movement, previously known as the Malta Gay Rights Movement, is an LGBTQ rights organisation in Malta.
+It advocates for equality of all people regardless of sexual orientation, gender identity, sex characteristics and expression.

 MGRM was set up in 2001, making it the first and most influential LGBTIQ+ lobbying group in Malta.
 MGRM organised the first Pride March in Malta and launched the first national gay helpline in 2004.
 Since then, MGRM has had a key role in lobbying for legislation, carrying out research and providing support to Malta's LGBTIQ community.

 History

 MGRM's origins started from a group called The Malta Gay and Lesbian Civil Rights Movement, set up in a bar called The Yellow Cadillac in Gżira by a group of people who wished to discuss gay rights in Malta.
 When the group disbanded, some members including Sonja Casha and Chris Attard decided that they wished to resume their activism work, so they got together alongside some volunteers, and drew up the first statute of the Malta Gay Rights Movement.
 The group set up its headquarters in Mosta towards 2004, from where it still operates today.